Best Ways To Stay In Control Of Your Debt

 Use automatic payment methods

 Consider using automatic payment methods to avoid missing the due dates of your bills.
-Most banks allow you to arrange for standing instructions at a small fee to automatically take funds from your savings account to pay your monthly bills.
+Most banks allow you to arrange for auto-debit payments to automatically take funds from your savings account to pay your monthly bills.

 Get in the habit of having a budget